BY JOSH H, OWNER AND EDITOR-IN-CHIEF

 I'm no stranger to Bitcoin poker deposits by now.
 However, I had to make a Bitcoin deposit with Bovada Poker after they reopened.
 I thought I was used to the drill.
 Set up your deposit in the cashier, send it from your wallet, and wait for it to confirm on the blockchain before your funds get credited.

 That last part protects the merchant in case you choose some ultra-low fee and the transaction never confirms.

 I've made lots of poker and non-poker Bitcoin purchases and that's just the way it goes.
-The wait time is usually about 15-45 minutes thanks to the beautiful success of Bitcoin these days.
+The wait time is usually about 15-45 minutes for transactions thanks to the beautiful success of Bitcoin these days.

 Bovada Poker shocked me when they credited by Bitcoin deposit instantly.
 That's pretty amazing.
 I sat down at a table and, sure enough, it was available to use.
 That's a risk taken by Bovada Poker to make deposits run smoothly and keep us impatient players humming.
 That moved Bovada Poker up a notch in my book.

 |Bovada Poker Deposit Method||Minimum deposit||Maximum deposit||Fees||Approx. success rate|